-SBN is a personal website whose principal topics are history, politics, and photography.
+The New Jeffersonian is a personal website whose principal topics are history, politics, and photography.
 It offers an independent meta-analysis of American politics, exploring how the nation’s political traditions relate to the political discourse and realities of the day.
 Artifacts and old photographs furnish excuses for posts on subjects as diverse as Ferris wheels, ice-skating, inaugurations, corruption, and ladies’ clothing.
+In its early years, this blog was published under the title Our Polity.

 Susan Barsy is a child of the Midwest who has lived for periods in Boston, Austin, and Washington DC.
 She holds a PhD with distinction from the University of Chicago, is a specialist in 19th-century American political history, and lives with her husband on Chicago’s North Side.
 For more on her motives, read the post Lay It on the Fire or the early post Why.